neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ## <a name="clone">How to Clone and Install  the Latest SparseML </a>
 You'll need the latest version of SparseML to run the one-shot workflow.
-To avoid any issues, we recommend that you do this from source and in a fresh Python environment.
+We recommend that you do this from source and in a fresh Python environment to avoid any issues.

 Clone the SparseML repo and install it locally:
 ```bash